-Furthermore, the JSC Law provides that 'major' transactions (e.g., transactions that involve or may potentially involve an acquisition or disposal of property worth over 50 per cent of a company's asset value under Russian accounting standards) are subject to approval by a 75 per cent majority of all shareholders present at the meeting (it being noted that a meeting is only quorate if holders of more than 50 per cent of voting shares are in attendance).
+Further, the JSC Law provides that 'major' transactions (e.g., transactions that involve or may potentially involve an acquisition or disposal of property worth over 50 per cent of a company's asset value under Russian accounting standards) are subject to approval by a 75 per cent majority of all shareholders present at the meeting (it being noted that a meeting is only quorate if holders of more than 50 per cent of voting shares are in attendance).
 Similarly, this would often capture potential payments by the issuer under a standard indemnity typically provided to the underwriters pursuant to an underwriting agreement.
 Since major shareholders are not legally prevented from voting, their approval would generally be enough to carry a vote.
 However, the major transactions approval regime used to present a different challenge as the shareholders who voted against such resolution or did not participate in the voting have a statutory right to tender their shares to the company at the price determined by a company's board on the basis of the market value.
-Again, transactions entered into in connection with the placement of shares or the provision of services related thereto (that would presumably include underwriting agreements) have been exempted from this corporate approval regime starting from 1 January 2017.
+Again, transactions entered into in connection with the placement or offering of shares, or the provision of services related thereto (which would presumably include underwriting agreements), have been exempted from this corporate approval regime starting from 1 January 2017 (with regard to 'major' transactions, this exemption relates to offerings of both primary and secondary shares).